 As a development stage corporation, the applicant has no operating history.
-However, the pediatric cardiac catheterization program slated for licensure to the applicant at approved Class 2 hospital CON #10426 is already licensed by the Agency and is operational as a shared program under the Class 1 hospital license for BMCJ which is accredited by The Joint Commission.
+However, the pediatric open heart surgery program slated for licensure to the applicant at approved Class 2 hospital CON #10426 is already licensed by the Agency and is operational under the Class 1 hospital license for BMCJ which is accredited by The Joint Commission.